juliamatlab/mexjulia/README.md

 ## Limitations and caveats

-- Arguments passed in to `jlcall` from MATLAB must not be modified on the Julia side.
+- The input arguments passed in to `jlcall` from MATLAB must not be modified on the Julia side.
 If it happens, expect MATLAB to crash.
 This is a requirement of the MEX interface, and is not specific to `jlcall`.

 - Currently, Julia's `STDOUT` and `STDERR` are not redirected to the MATLAB GUI console.
 However, it should still be visible in the console from which MATLAB was started.
 For Windows users, starting MATLAB from the Windows terminal (`cmd`) is insufficient to see output, however, launching MATLAB from the `cygwin` or `msys` prompt should work.